gbif/machine-vision/image-download/README.md

 This is very close to the usual DWCA files shared by GBIF, but keeping that close compatibility is probably too limiting.

+**This are very rough scripts, just to help us define an export format.**
+(And writing them in R or Python would have been a much better idea…)